-TYPICAL REFUND TIMEFRAME
+TYPICAL REFUND TIMEFRAMES

 E-filed?
-Generally, you can expect your refund about 7-8 weeks after the date you receive your filing acknowledgement from the state.
+Expect your refund about 7-8 weeks after you receive an acknowledgement that we have your tax return.

 Filed on paper?
-Your return will take about 10-11 weeks to process.
+Expect your refund about 10-11 weeks after we receive your return.
 We must manually enter information from your paper return into our database.